White Wine and Cheese Pairings

 Other White Wine and Cheese Pairings

-Chenin blanc food pairings are much the same as those for riesling.
+These are much the same pairings as those for riesling.
 Used to make the classic French Vouvray, chenin blanc (shen-nin blonk) originated in France’s Loire Valley and is also widely grown in South Africa.
 It runs the gamut from dry to semi-sweet, and its favorite cheeses are Brie, Cheddar, alpine-style and goat cheeses.